Simulating graphene-based single-electron transistor: incoherent current effects due to the presence of electron-electron interaction: Results

 We can also apply an external bias to the device and look away from the strictly zero-bias case.
 Here, this is done by considering that the interacting self-energies and Green's functions do not change significantly as the bias is applied.
 Thus, the current is given by integrating equation \ref{uncorrelated_i} within the appropriate bias window, where the local current is given by equation \ref{locadenscurrent}.
 We first look at the local current shown in Fig.~\ref{localcurrent} for $E = 0\,$eV, $V_g = 0\,$eV and $V_{bias} = 0.02\,$eV, we can have a better understanding of the effects of the doubly occupied state on the current density at low bias.
 In the absence of interaction, we have a current that is zero locally.
 When we consider electron-electron interactions (Fig.~\ref{localcurrent}(b)), due to the presence of the double-occupied state, the electronic density allows coupling between the electrodes, giving rise, for this small potential difference, to a local current across the quantum dot.

 Finally, for the total current, we observed in Fig.~\ref{ALL}(d) that there is a competition between the coherent and incoherent terms.
 For some gate voltages $I_{\rm{coh}}$ is the dominant term, however for others the contribution to the $I_{\rm{incoh}}$ is more intense.
-These results also corroborate the argument that a mean field description is valid when the level is doubly occupied ($V_{g}>0$).
+These results also corroborate the argument that a mean-field description is valid when the level is doubly occupied ($V_{g}>0$).

 By sweeping both the bias and $V_g$, we can obtain the stability diagram, \textit{i.e }the current as a function of bias and gate voltage and compare the non-interacting (Fig. \ref{figdiamond}(a)) and interacting cases (Fig. \ref{figdiamond}(b)).
 We can then observe that, for $U = 0\,$eV, the current in the central region of the diagram is zero.
 When we consider $U = 0.45\,$eV, we note the emergence of Coulomb diamonds and a good description of Coulomb blockade for the zero-current regions.
-This is in accordance with the experimental results and demonstrates that, for low bias, we are in the single-electron transport regime.
+This is in accordance with the experimental results \cite{ZHANG20222497} and demonstrates that, for low bias, we are in the single-electron transport regime.
 Finally, in Fig.~\ref{figdiamond}(c) we present the difference between $\left|I_{\rm{coh}}\right|$ and $|I_{\rm{incoh}}|$.
-We note that in the region where $\Gamma_{ee} = \rm Im\left[\Sigma_{ee}\right]$ is small, the current is dominated by coherent transport, where $\rm Im\left[\Sigma_{ee}\right] \neq 0$ the incoherent term is dominant and one observes the emergence of decoherence phenomena.
-In fact, the same effect has been noted by Lozano-Negro \etal \cite{Lozano-Negro_2022} in whole system.
+In the region where $\Gamma_{ee} = \rm Im\left[\Sigma_{ee}\right]$ is small, the current is dominated by coherent transport, where $\rm Im\left[\Sigma_{ee}\right] \neq 0$ the incoherent term is leading one.
+There, one observes the emergence of decoherence phenomena.
+In fact, the same effect has been noted by Lozano-Negro \etal \cite{Lozano-Negro_2022} in the whole system.
 In essence, we are able to map the phase space of transport dependent on externally controlled parameters.
+On a final note on temperature effects, given the energy scales involved, one expects no significant changes in the interacting self-energy up to room temperature (see supplementary information).
+Nonetheless, it also contributes to the broadening of the Fermi distribution in the calculation of the current.
+There, it has a large effect, and the sharp changes in current lead to the Coulomb diamonds being washed out, even though the effects due to interaction are still present.